bradrblack/MAX72XX-LED-Poker-Blind-Timer/README.md

 * Double click = advance blind level and reset timer
 * Triple click = reset device (starts blind level back at 100/200)

+Remote "Poker Pod" Displays Using EPS-NOW and LilyGo T-Display S3 Modules...

+The poker blind timer can send the current blinds over WiFi using ESP-NOW to one or more battery powered "Poker Pod" modules so that players can have additional displays or use the "Poker Pod" as a card protector.
+See image below and GitHub repo here [...]

 Blind Levels...

 Hardcoded right now as...  (small, big, minutes)